FartLabs/fartlabs.org/blog/hackathon.md

 You have two weeks to develop and submit your project.
 Completion or perfection is not required; unique and intriguing concepts are welcome for submission.

-### What if I can't attend the in-person event?
+### What if I cannot attend the in-person event?

 No worries.
-We'll stream it live so everyone can participate!
+We will stream it live so everyone can participate!

-### What if I don't know how to code?
+### What if I do not know how to code?

 No problem!
 This is an opportunity to get started with Web development fundamentals.